Sudbury, St Gregory, Sudbury

 In addition to the Sunday and Weekday Services, the Bible Study Group and the Fellowship Group meet regularly, and other study groups and social events are held from time to time.

-The church is open daily 8.30am-5pm.
-On Fridays coffee is served 10.30am-12noon – a time to chat, or just sit; a member of the clergy will be present to talk or pray with you.
+The church is open daily 8.30am-5pm (toilets are only available at service times and special events).
+On Fridays coffee is served 10.30am-12noon – a time to chat, or just sit; a member of the ministry team will be present to talk or pray with you.

 Churches Together in Sudbury and District is very active, and St Gregory’s joins with other churches in the town for prayer, worship and service to the community.
 See churchestogetherinsudbury.org.uk .